Sai-Vikas-balabadhrapatruni/Seamantic_Search_for_text_documentation/Readme.md

-# README.md for Document Search with Word Embeddings

 This Python script utilizes natural language processing and word embeddings to create a document search system with Elasticsearch.
 It includes functionality to index and search technical documents based on their content and embeddings.

 ## Prerequisites